African American Urban Fiction Blog Summary

-African American Literature: “One Crazy Summer” by Rita Williams Garcia
+African American Urban Fiction: “One Crazy Summer” by Rita Williams Garcia

-African American Literature Books: “Dear Justyce” by Nic Stone
+African American Urban Fiction: “Dear Justyce” by Nic Stone

-“The Boy in the Black Suit” by Jason Reynolds is a story about a teen who loses his mom and is trying to survive with one alcoholic parent.
+“The Boy in the Black Suit” (Full lesson on Teachers Pay Teachers) by Jason Reynolds is a story about a teen who loses his mom and is trying to survive with one alcoholic parent.
 The protagonist chooses to work in a funeral home because it brings him comfort after losing his mother.
 Through meeting different people and connecting with those around him and unlikely people who take care of him, it is a very healing coming-of-age novel.

 African American Books Young Adult: “A Raisin in the Sun” by Lorraine Hansbury